filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

     #Slack = "6h0m0s"

   [Batching.Commit]
     # Base fee value below which we should try to send Commit messages immediately
     #
     # type: types.FIL
+    #BaseFeeThreshold = "0.005 FIL"

+    # Maximum amount of time any given sector in the batch can wait for the batch to accumulate
+    #
+    # type: Duration
+    #Timeout = "1h0m0s"

+    # Time buffer for forceful batch submission before sectors/deals in batch would start expiring
+    #
+    # type: Duration
+    #Slack = "1h0m0s"

+  [Batching.Update]
+    # Base fee value below which we should try to send Commit messages immediately
+    #
+    # type: types.FIL